EffaAzhar/powershell-behavior-detection-research/README.md

 This project successfully demonstrated how PowerShell Operational Logs can be used to identify behavioural indicators of suspicious activity.
 By combining PowerShell logging, behavioural analysis and MITRE ATT&CK mapping, the project showed how security analysts can move beyond signature-based detection and focus on attacker behaviours and operational context.

+## Limitations

+The project was conducted within a controlled Windows virtual machine environment and used a limited set of PowerShell commands.
+Real world environments contain significantly more user activity, system processes  and adversary techniques.
+Therefore, the findings should be considered exploratory rather than comprehensive.

 ## Future Work

 Potential future enhancements include: